 Rebuild Foundation will be caring for the deconstructed Gazebo at the Stony Island Arts Bank from Fall 2017 through Winter 2018.
 While the material is on display indoors, guest archivists, public historians, scholars and artists will deeply consider material objects across the Frankie Knuckles Records, Johnson Publishing Archive, Glass Lantern Slides and Edward J. Williams Collections.

-NOTE: The Gazebo materials will be on display to the public by appointment.
-To schedule a visit, contact us at email@example.com.
+The Gazebo materials will be on display to the public during the Stony Island Arts Bank public hours.

 Four-Part Collection Immersion Series:

 Rebuild hosts a four-part collections immersion experience to provide opportunities for public dialogue and reflection.
 Guest participants are encouraged to use resource material shared in these sessions to create public engagements for the planned installation of the Gazebo on the North Lawn of the Stony Island Arts Bank in 2018.

 Part 1: Duane Powell on the Frankie Knuckles Records Collection

 Sunday, November 12, 2017 | 3:00-4:30pm | Stony Island Arts Bank

 Part 2: Romi Crawford on the Edward J. Williams Collection

 Sunday, January 14, 2018 | 3:00-5:00pm | Stony Island Arts Bank

 Part 3: Adam Green on the Johnson Publishing Archive + Collections

 Sunday, February 11, 2018 | 3:00-5:00pm | Stony Island Arts Bank